stjordanis/terra-docs-old/docs/node-deploy-testnet.md

 title: Deploy a Testnet
 ---

-This document describes 3 ways to setup a network of `terrad` nodes, each serving a different usecase:
+This document describes 3 different ways of setting up a testnet of `terrad` nodes, each with a different usecase:

-1. Single-node, local, manual testnet
+1. Single node, local, manual testnet
-2. Multi-node, local, automated testnet
+2. Multiple nodes, local, automated testnet
-3. Multi-node, remote, automated testnet
+3. Multiple nodes, remote, automated testnet

 Supporting code can be found in the [networks directory](https://github.com/terra-project/core/tree/develop/networks) and additionally the `local` or `remote` sub-directories.

 > The `remote` network bootstrapping may be out of sync with the latest releases and is not to be relied upon.
 {note}

-## Single-node, local, manual testnet
+## Single node, local, manual testnet

 This guide helps you create a single validator node that runs a network locally for testing and other development related uses.